Last Updated on November 9, 2023

-Ask anyone walking down the street if they’ve had a bad customer service experience, and the answer will probably be yes.
+Ask anyone walking down the street if they have had a bad customer service experience, and the answer will probably be “Yes!”.
 Customer service is the backbone of many businesses, but getting it right can be tricky.
-That’s especially true for remote customer support.
+That is especially true for remote customer support.
 The customer should be valued, but translating that value into actionable procedures costs money and equally precious time.

-There’s some good news, though.
+There is some good news, though.
 A bit of planning and forethought can set you on the right path.
 Customer service automation is a tried and tested way to tackle customer service and proves doubly useful for remote customer support set-ups.
-Panicking at the idea of implementing ai automation technology in your business?
+Panicking at the idea of implementing AI automation technology in your business?
 More than ever now is the time to get started.
 The following five steps should put you at ease and on the right track.

-When we’re faced with a problem, we want to find the fastest and easiest way to solve it.
-If your internet dies, you might see multiple different options to get in touch with your provider.
+When we are faced with a problem, we want to find the fastest and easiest way to solve it.
+If your internet service fails, you might have multiple options to get in touch with your provider.
 So what is your best option?
 Should you call?
 Or email?
 Maybe use the chat service or send them a message on Twitter?
 It can be challenging to determine the best option.

 When you prioritize better customer service, research shows that your business can grow revenues between 4% and 8% above its market.
 Your customer may appreciate the extra options, but having multiple channels across which customers can open inquiries increases the workload of your customer support team.
 A self-service strategy is straightforward to implement with the right tools and offers two huge benefits.